Saint Lucy: Donne

 In the Late Middle Ages the shortest day of the year usually fell on her feast day, and the two became associated, as in John Donne's poem, "A Nocturnal upon St. Lucie's Day, being the shortest day" (1627).
 The poem begins with: "'Tis the year's midnight, and it is the day's".
 Due to the inaccuracy of the Julian Calendar, the shortest day actually fell a day or two earlier in Donne's time.

 Lucia is also the protagonist of a Swedish novel: "Ett ljus i mörkret" ("A light in the darkness") by Agneta Sjödin.

-Popular celebration
+In popular culture

 Lucy's feast is on 13 December, in Advent.
 Her feast once coincided with the Winter Solstice, the shortest day of the year, before calendar reforms, so her feast day has become a festival of light.

-St. Lucy is the patron saint of the city of Syracuse (Sicily).
+St. Lucy is the patroness saint of the city of Syracuse (Sicily).
 On 13 December a silver statue of St. Lucy containing her relics is paraded through the streets before returning to the Cathedral of Syracuse.
 Sicilians recall a legend that holds that a famine ended on her feast day when ships loaded with grain entered the harbor.
 Here, it is traditional to eat whole grains instead of bread on 13 December.
 This usually takes the form of cuccìa, a dish of boiled wheat berries often mixed with ricotta and honey, or sometimes served as a savory soup with beans.